-An employer’s breach of an anti-retaliation policy in a Code of Ethics can potentially give rise to a breach of contract claim, although the law varies by state.
+An employer’s breach of an anti-retaliation policy in a Code of Ethics can potentially give rise to a breach of contract claim.
+And depending upon the whistleblower’s specific disclosure to their employer, the whistleblower may have a claim under federal or state whistleblower protections laws.

 In early 2015, a federal district court held that an employer’s anti-retaliation policy created legally enforceable rights.
 See Leyden v.
 Am.
 Accreditation Healthcare Comm’n, 83 F. Supp.
 3d 241, 247–48 (D.D.C.
 2015).
 In Leyden, the trial court held that the plaintiff had a valid claim based on the employer’s alleged violation of its internal anti-retaliation policy.
 The court relied on law construing whether employee handbooks created implied contractual rights.